 Major cybersecurity threats are regularly reported in the media, so keeping up-to-date with the news can give you a heads up on the latest threats and attacks so you can stay one step ahead.

-The Australian Cyber Security Centre (ACSC) also offers a free email alert service that can provide you with information on the latest online threats and what you can do to keep them at bay.
+- Sign up to the ACSC’s email alert service to provide you with information on the latest online threats and what you can do to keep them at bay.

 - Download the ACCC's Little Black Book of Scams to learn more about common scams and how to protect your business.

 - Learn to spot and report scams including email compromise scams and protect your business from scammers.